leminhkhai345/eGov-Bot-LocalVersion/README.md

 ## 6. Sample Queries

-You can test the chatbot with the following example questions:
+You can click **Bắt đầu trò chuyện** and test the chatbot with the following example questions:

 1. **“Làm giấy khai sinh cần gì?”**
    → The bot should return the required documents for the birth certificate procedure.